benehiebl/maps_traceve/README.md

 - by hovering over the plot observation you can inspect the plot statistics including phenology from Sentinel-2 based NDVI
   ![Phenology](phenology.jpg)
 - the phenology images can be further enhanced by activating the checkbox above the map and clicking on the newly loaded plots

+### Alternative Usage
+- Download map_sibgen.html (click on file and and hit download button on the right side)
+- open .html file in browser

 ### For even more interactivity use QGIS
 - Download maps_traceve.qgz